LearnOnDemandSystems/docs/lod/activities.md

     - Refer to the [Microsoft Linux support information](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/supported-linux-and-freebsd-virtual-machines-for-hyper-v-on-windows) to see if a distribution is supported on Hyper-V and instructions on installing any additional integration components
         - Network information needs to be communicated over the VMBus via Hyper-V integration services, currently RedHat, CentOS, FreeBSD, and most Debian distributions support this
         - Kali Linux does not support VM integration components

->[!knowledge] PowerShell Direct can be used to remotely manage a Windows 10, Windows Server 2016, or Windows Server 2019 virtual machine from a Windows 10, Windows Server 2016, or Windows Server 2019 Hyper-V host.
->
->PowerShell Direct allows Windows PowerShell management inside a virtual machine regardless of the network configuration or remote management settings on either the Hyper-V host or the virtual machine.
-This makes it easier for Hyper-V Administrators to automate and script virtual machine management and configuration.
-For more information about PowerShell Direct, read [Manage Windows virtual machines with PowerShell Direct](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/manage/manage-windows-virtual-machines-with-powershell-direct).

 **VMware**: